KuroInit/SC2002_Assignment/README.md

 # Hospital Management System (HMS)

-NTU AY2023/24 Semester 1 SC2002 Group Project - Hospital Management System (hMS).
+NTU AY2023/24 Semester 1 SC2002 Group Project - Hospital Management System (HMS).

 Hospital Management System (FYPMS) is a Java console application that utilizes object-oriented concepts to efficiently manage final year project settings.
 The program is designed with a focus on reusability, extensibility, and maintainability, allowing for easy upgrades and future development.
 It provides flexibility to accommodate different user types and their requirements.